SNQAndy/ML_clothes/README.md

     Install the required packages via pip install -r requirements.txt Run the Jupyter notebooks to explore the data
     Run the Python scripts to train the models
-    Run the Streamlit app for the full experience!
+    Run the Streamlit app for the lite version!
+    Run it local for the full experience!

 2 Related Work

     >Artikel "Clothing similarity computation based on TLAC" (https://www.emerald.com/insight/content/doi/10.1108/09556221211232856/full/html)